Saturday, August 28, 2010

 Raffaello da Montelupo

-I found walking around Rome was the best way to see everything but the metro, trams and buses are an easy and cheap option also.
+I found walking Rome was the best way to see everything.

-Buses #40 and #64 starts at Termini and ends near St. Peter's traveling past other places of interest, returning the same way.
+Buses 40 (express) and 64 start at Termini and end near Saint Peter's, traveling past places of interest, returning the same way.

 Corso Vittorio Emanuele II

 Bus 75 takes you past the Colosseum to Trastevere

 €1.50 B.I.T (Biglietto Integrato a Tempo) is the standard ticket valid for one metro, unlimited tram or bus rides within 100 minutes.

 €7.00 B.I.G ( Biglietto Integrato a Giornaliero) is a daily ticket valid for unlimited metro, tram, bus and train travel within Rome.